MrinalManu1/Responsive_webPage/README.md

-Certainly!
-Here’s a professional and informative README.md for your responsive landing page project:

 Responsive Landing Page
 A modern, responsive landing page built with HTML5 and CSS3.
 This project demonstrates clean structure, flexible layouts, and mobile-friendly navigation—perfect as a template for personal or business websites.